 Bar and Bat Mitzvah

 Becoming a Bar/Bat Mitzvah is an important step in the spiritual growth of a young Jewish person.
 The words, “Bar” or “Bat” Mitzvah mean – son or daughter of the Commandment.
-Our hope is that in learning Jewish prayers, customs, history and teachings, our children will come to identify Jewish values as a source of guidance and ennoblement in their lives.
+We hope that in learning Jewish prayers, customs, history, and teachings, our children will come to identify Jewish values as a source of guidance and ennoblement in their lives.

 At Temple Ahavat Shalom becoming a Bar or Bat Mitzvah is one part of the continuum of Jewish learning.
 The purposes of this life cycle event are to enhance the child’s self-esteem and to help nurture an identification with his or her Jewish community.
 Family participation is vital to the success of these endeavors.

 Approximately five (5) weeks before your child’s Bar/Bat Mitzvah ceremony, a series of meetings with Rabbi Klein will be arranged to establish a more personal relationship and to help your child prepare his/her speech.
 During the last week, Rabbi will meet with your family to review ceremony participation and honors.
 The Rabbi is responsible for the content and conduct of each service guiding each family in making it a memorable, holy, and beautiful experience.
 He provides guidelines to tutors and teachers.
 Rabbi meets privately with each Bar and Bat Mitzvah family to make sure that all questions are answered and everyone is prepared for the service.
 His meetings include a walk through in the sanctuary of the entire service.